 Begin training with a compound exercise for the upper chest

-Use this extra strength to put on more weight, progress and give the muscle a new boost.
+Use this extra strength to put on more weight, progress, and re-stimulate the muscle.

-The choice for the first exercise is limited to the incline bench press or inclined press as they are the two best exercises to work the upper chest.
+The choice for the first exercise is limited to incline bench press or incline press, as they are both best exercises to work the upper chest.

 Pay attention to the angle of the seat in the inclined press, too much inclination will put too much emphasis on the shoulders and that's not what you're looking for.

 Do a second exercise for the upper chest